Treat yourself to a weekend at one of these romantic castles

 MORE FROM SCOTLAND MAGAZINE

 Yet don’t expect these bleak memorials to taint your experience.
-These castles know how to bring history to life in luxury.
+These Scottish castles to stay in know how to bring history to life in luxury.
 Medieval pursuits, banqueting halls and secret en-suite passageways, promise a glorified taste of the Scottish battles these castles endured – much less war and far more peace, you might say.
 Although, with so much to see and do, you’ll be hard pushed to make time for even a wink of sleep in your gloriously large four-poster bed.

 At the foot of Ben Nevis and the head of its own, practically private loch, Inverlochy Castle has the winning formula when it comes to castle grounds.
 Queen Victoria agreed.
 When she visited during a trip to Balmoral in 1873 she wrote: “I never saw a lovelier or more romantic spot”.
 Indeed, the castle’s origins lie in a real-life, 19th-century love story.
 Since being bought from the Marquis of Huntley in 1840, Inverlochy was the holiday home of the Scarlett family.
 While stationed with his regiment in Canada, William F Scarlett met and married his American belle, Helen Magruder.
 Upon returning to England, Scarlett set about constructing a baronial castle within his inherited estate for his new wife.
 Completed in 1866, this was where the newlyweds lived, employing a large staff to maintain the 39,000-acre property.
 Its extravagant size and sensitive beginnings lend this castle a surreal air of importance.